Thomas of Villanova

 Sermon on the Love of God

-Thomas's most celebrated sermon, which moved King Charles V to declare that his preaching could 'move even the stones' — a blend of scriptural fire and apostolic charity that defined his ministry.
+Thomas's most celebrated sermon — a blend of scriptural fire and apostolic charity that defined his preaching ministry.
+Charles V, having heard Thomas preach, exclaimed: 'This monsignor can move even the stones!'

 O holy Thomas of Villanova, Father of the Poor, who gave away your coat as a boy and your palace as an archbishop — intercede for us before God.
 You who taught that to give a coin is to receive a kingdom, and to give bread is to receive the Bread of Life, teach us your generosity.
 You who said: 'If you want God to hear your prayers, hear the voice of the poor' — open our ears to those who suffer in silence.
 You who wore a patched friar's habit beneath your archbishop's dignity — strip us of all pride.
 Patron of students, of the poor, of Valencia, and of all who bear your name — Saint Thomas of Villanova, pray for us.
 Amen.